orbcode/orbuculum/README.md

 * Latest Changes:

-This is the development branch for V1.20.
+This is the development branch for V2.00 which includes parallel trace support as well as all the SWO goodness that Orbuculum has always offered.
 ORBTrace (the FPGA trace interface) has now been moved into its own separate repository as it's grown considerably and really needs its own identity.
 History for orbtrace until the split point is maintained here for provenance purposes, but new work is now done over in the new location.

 The CHANGES file now tells you what's been done when.